 Learning right along with my students, while experimenting with learning systems and learning styles, was important to me.

-Today as an etiquette educator, my goal is still the same: to inspire confidence in your abilities to be yourself in any setting.
+Today as an etiquette educator, the goal is the same: to inspire my students' and clients' confidence in their own abilities to be the very best version of themselves in any setting.

 When my husband was awarded the Nobel Prize in Economics in 2002, I was plunged into a new “normal” of travel and formal social gatherings, and in the years that followed, I gradually became aware of how uncomfortable I was in many social situations.

-Actually, I had never given a thought to the idea that there might be specific rules and skills to help me out beyond the vague desire to demonstrate good manners.
+Actually, I had never given a thought to the idea that there might be specific rules and skills that would help me reach beyond the vague desire to demonstrate good manners.

 In 2012, after completing a first round of etiquette and protocol course work, my husband and I attended a formal event in Scotland.
-It was like night and day for me!
-I realized a markedly increased confidence level in dining and socializing skills and truly enjoyed the occasion.
-No more angst!
+It was like night and day!
+I experienced a markedly increased confidence level in dining and socializing skills and truly enjoyed the occasion.

-This was my confirmation – these skills matter!
-I knew then and there that I wanted to help others gain confidence in social and professional settings.
-A new teaching dream began to materialize.
+This was confirmation – these skills matter!
+I knew then and there that I wanted to help others gain the confidence to be comfortable in social and professional settings.

-Today I am passionate about teaching skills that have immediate personal and professional benefit.
+I am passionate about teaching skills that have immediate personal and professional benefit, and am dedicated to providing respectful, interactive learning sessions which can be customized for group and individual needs.
 Comfort and confidence are not trivial matters!

-In business since 2012, Candace Smith Etiquette engages university students and adults in hands-on training to gain practical skills in etiquette and protocol for all aspects of “the business of life.”
+In business since 2012, Candace Smith Etiquette engages students and adults in hands-on learning to gain practical skills in etiquette and protocol for all aspects of “the business of life.”

 It’s never too soon or too late to learn the soft skills that help you be the person other people want to be around.

-The happy discovery is being aware of how etiquette rules and guidelines help us navigate our "everydays" and our special days!
+The happy discovery is becoming aware of how etiquette rules and guidelines help us navigate our "everydays" and our special days!

 Education: Bachelor of Arts in English, Speech Communication, and History; Master of Arts in Economics Education.